Setup

 System Settings

 True colors.
 To allow for the full range of colors usable by DirectRT, it is recommended that you use 16, 24, or 32 bit color.
 Many systems are set by default to 8 bit , which provides for only 256 colors (colors or color ranges may appear as dots, patterns, or solid regions).
-To set this option, right click anywhere on the desktop and then select properties.
+To set this option, right click anywhere on the desktop and then select Properties.
 Choose settings, and then select the highest color range possible.
 24 and 32 bit color ranges are both capable of displaying close to the full range of colors detectable by the human eye.